British Shorthair

 British Shorthair cats have no special nutritional needs; however, they are prone to obesity as they age.
 It’s important to provide a high-quality diet that is relatively low in carbohydrates and high in protein.

 Even though the breed is characterized by its short coat, they have a tendency to shed.
 Brushing your cat two to three times per week will help prevent fur from accumulating on your sofa, plus it will reduce the likelihood of hairballs.
-You can help keep your cat healthy by brushing their teeth regularly.
-Regular nail trims can help prevent furniture damage.

 British Shorthair cats have a playful streak, particularly during their youth.
 As these kitties get older, you might need to encourage play with interactive toys such as feathered wands and laser pointers.
 Battery-operated toys can encourage more activity, too.